 Uber note: Please help drivers keep vehicles clean for all rides by bringing a crate or blanket to reduce the risk of damage or mess.
 Some drivers may keep a blanket in the trunk.

 New York guest:

 Disclaimer: as with all links and suggestions read this disclaimer.
-The suggestions and links above are intended as suggestions, as with all suggestions and sauce links you need to make your own judgement and decisions.
+The suggestions and links above are intended as suggestions, as with all suggestions and source links you need to make your own judgement and decisions.
 The business jet will not be held responsible for loss of time, money, negative experiences, illness, or death.
-Please make your own decision before travelling and the places you are going to including the mode of transport are safe and appropriate for you.
+Please make your own decision before traveling and the places you are going to including the mode of transport are safe and appropriate for you.